Mobile Search Menu

 4. Dissolve baking soda in a little water or milk.

-5. Stir cream and eggs alternately with flour mixture into butter-sugar mixture to make a stiff batter.
+5. Stir cream and eggs alternately with flour mixture into the butter-sugar mixture to make a stiff batter.
 (You may need to add a little more milk or water.)

 6. Stir in the baking soda.